VictoriaSugrue/AndrogenClock/README.md

+**Data from "The androgen clock is an epigenetic predictor of long-term male hormone exposure", PNAS**

 **Data**
 Raw .fastq files for all BBA-seq mouse and sheep samples, measuring methylation at cg21524116; Accompanying “SampleInfo.xlsx” file outlining all sample details - age, sex, castration status, treatment, etc.